brettimus/quill-mentions/README.md

 mentions module for quilljs

-# docs
+# Docs

-if you build docs, be warned. shit fails if the _full path_ to your repo includes any folders with an underscore. see the issue and possible fix on github.
+if you build docs, be warned. shit fails if the _full path_ to your repo includes any folders with an underscore.
+See the issue and fix [here](https://github.com/brettimus/quill-mentions/issues/1).

-# to use
+# Usage
 `quill-mentions` exposes a single global variable, `QuillMentions`.

 To include `quill-mentions`, simply add the relevant styles, the Quill editor itself, and the quill-mentions module on your page.

 Pass the global `QuillMentions` contsructor to Quill's [registerModule](http://quilljs.com/docs/api/#quillregistermodule) function, and add `mentions` to your module config when you instantiate your editor(s).

 ```html
 <link rel="stylesheet" href="/path/to/quill-mentions.css">